Pen to Paper Writers’ Series

-The Franklin County Public Libraries continues its popular writers’ series entitled, “Pen to Paper” with another interesting program scheduled for Monday, February 19 at 2 pm at the Carrabelle Branch Library.
-This session will feature authors Sydney Watson and Ginnah Howard.
+The Franklin County Public Libraries continues its popular writers’ series entitled, “Pen to Paper” with another interesting program scheduled for Monday, March 6 at 2:00 pm at the Carrabelle Branch Library.
+The next session will feature three writers, D. J. Mays, Tiffany Jo Howell & Ginnah Howard, who will be discussing Sci-Fi, Young Adult Fiction and Biographical/ Historical Fiction.